 In these three scenarios, the value of writing skills is evident, giving further credence to the universal and higher principle that communication rests at the bedrock of human relations.

 As I said to Mayor Turner and the Houston City Council, and as I say now: The Secret to Writing: 10 Secrets to Effective Communication Through Writing, with its practical and time-tested strategies for effective written (and verbal) communication, is much more than a book.
 It is a tool that will add enduring value to your life.
-I promise.
+I PROMISE.

 Buy your copy of The Secret to Writing: 10 Secrets to Effective Communication Through Writing TODAY!